-The Danish Center for Stem Cell Research (DanStem) opened in 2011.
+The Danish Stem Cell Center (DanStem) opened in 2011.
 The center comprises two sections:

 DanStem plays an active role in training undergraduates, PhD students and postdocs.
 The Center's unique infrastructure, high level mentoring, and international networks makes it an international key contributer to the creation of a new generation of developmental and stem cell biologists and clinicians.